RimZotik/binding-lang-to-window/README.md

 1. Go to the tab [Releases](https://github.com/RimZotik/RimZotikbinding-lang-to-window/releases) and download the latest build. `*.exe`.

-2. Add the downloaded '.exe` file to the startup:
+2. Add the downloaded `.exe` file to the startup:
-   - Press `Win + R', type `shell:startup` and press Enter.
+   - Press `Win + R`, type `shell:startup` and press Enter.
-   - Copy the shortcut of the `.exe' file to the folder that opens.
+   - Copy the shortcut of the `.exe` file to the folder that opens.

 The program runs in the background and requires no interaction — just turn it on and forget it.